PrestaShop/prestashop-specs/Order Page View.md

 Using the prefilled message, writing the message from scratch, the user sends it by clicking on **Send message** .
 It sends the email and adds the message on the front-office on the message section of **the order historic page and an email** as presented on the screenshots below.

 The maximum of character in the text input is 1200 char.
+If the merchant manages to send a message of more than 1200 characters, the message is not sent and the warning message "This field cannot be longer than 1200 characters" is displayed.

 **To see all the past messages**, the merchant can click on **View full conversation** to open on a popup.